WebKit/explainers/model/README.md

 It is also possible that browsers support an animated presentation of the model, by running animations defined in the source data.
-Such animations are not enabled by default, but can be triggered on load by using `autoplay` HTML attribute.
+Such animations are not enabled by default, but can be triggered on load by using the `autoplay` HTML attribute.

 The original example can be augmented to allow for such animations: